What protections can I get in a protection from abuse order?

 A protection from abuse order can:

-- order the abuser not to abuse, bother (“molest”), or interfere with the privacy or rights of you or your children;
+- not abuse, bother (“molest”), or interfere with the privacy or rights of you or your children, including by using a GPS or other electronic tracking system to know your location or movement;1

-- require the abuser to provide alternate housing for you and your children;
+- provide alternate housing for you and your children; and

-- order the police to remove the abuser from the home and help you return to the home;
+- direct the police to remove (“evict”) the abuser from the home and help you return to it;

 - establish temporary custody and visitation rights of your children;

-- order temporary child support and, if you are married, spousal support;
+- order temporary child support and, if applicable, spousal support;

 - order either you or the abuser to pay the other’s attorney’s fees; and

-- order the abuser to do anything else the judge decides is necessary to protect you and your children.1 Be sure to ask for anything else you think is important.
+- anything else the judge decides is necessary to protect you and your children.1

 1 Kan.
 Stat. § 60-3107(a)